-School has a designated Family Liaison Officer and also, a Parent Support Advisor, however, parents/carers are welcome into school to discuss their concerns with any staff member, including the Head Teacher, as school has an ‘open door’ policy.
+School has Designated Safeguarding Officers, however, parents/carers are welcome into school to discuss their concerns with any staff member, including the Head Teacher, as school has an ‘open door’ policy.
 School will do their very best to support parents/carers, in whatever way possible.

-If parents/carers have any safeguarding concerns regarding their child, or any other child, further advice and guidance can be sought from the school’s Designated Child Protection Leaders.
+If parents/carers have any safeguarding concerns regarding their child, or any other child, further advice and guidance can be sought from the school’s Designated Safeguarding Officers.

 In addition, parents/carers can seek advice from the NSPCC Website (National Society Prevention Cruelty Children) which contains a wealth of information relating to child safety.